GemmaClucas/Tern_pilot_study/PCoA.md

 ![](PCoA_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

 Same thing but with Jaccard distances (presence/absence only).
-Agaib, not really any differentiation between adults and chicks.
+Again, not really any differentiation between adults and chicks.